bixb922/umidiparser/README.md

 This may be faster for playback, but needs as much RAM as the size of the file.

 When specifying a buffer_size greater than zero, for example buffer_size=100, means that a buffer of 100 bytes is allocated per track to read the track data.
 This option allows to read large MIDI files efficiently on microcontrollers with little RAM.
+Files should be on a device that allows random access, i.e. seek functions, such as a SD card or a flash drive.

 ### filename